-- AM Water additive used to control microbes
+- AIM Water additive used to optimize iron and manganese removal treatment and control microbes

 - BD Byproduct of drinking water disinfection

 - CH Corrosion of household plumbing systems

+- DAR Discharge from leaking aerosol containers and refrigeration systems

 - EN Erosion of natural deposits

+- LL Leaching from landfills

 - LN Leaching from natural deposits

 - LX Leaching from septic tanks

 - NAT Substances that form natural deposits

 - NOM Naturally occurring organic materials

 - RF Runoff from fertilizer use

 - RGE Runoff from glass and electronics production wastes

 - RLN Runoff/leaching from natural deposits

 - RO Runoff from orchards

 - RS Soil runoff

 - SEA Seawater influence

 - SEW Sewage

 - UR Unregulated constituents with no source listed and that do not have standardized "source of substance" language

 - WI Industrial wastes

-Our testing equipment is so sensitive, it can detect constituents as small as 1 part per trillion.
+Equipment in water testing laboratories is so sensitive, it can detect constituents as small as 1 part per trillion.
 That is equivalent to 1 inch over 15 million miles.